laszewski/laszewski.github.io/content/publication/las-2015-impact-ncar/index.md

 - Robert L. DeLeon
 - Steven M. Gallo
 tags:
-- '"Resource management and Data analysis and Ranking (statistics) and Atmospheric measurements and Extraterrestrial measurements and Conferences and Metrics and publications"'
+- Resource management and Data analysis and Ranking (statistics) and Atmospheric measurements and Extraterrestrial measurements and Conferences and Metrics and publications
 categories: []
 date: '2015-09-08'
-lastmod: 2021-09-16T16:08:12-04:00
+lastmod: 2022-11-29T12:32:50-05:00
 featured: false
 draft: false